RobertWHurst/blackbox/Readme.md

 ## Levels

-Blackbox has 6 levels.
+blackbox has 6 levels.
 Trace, Debug, Info, Warn, Error, and Fatal.
 Each level has a purpose, and a meaning.
 Some have special behavior such as Fatal which will cause the program to exit.